/ seo-tools / Best Free SEO Tools in 2026

 Best for: Page speed and Core Web Vitals analysis Price: Free

 PageSpeed Insights analyzes any URL and gives you both lab data (simulated tests) and field data (real user metrics from Chrome users).
-You get scores for Largest Contentful Paint (LCP), Interaction to Next Paint (INP), Cumulative Layout Shift (CLS), and other performance metrics.
+You get scores for the three Core Web Vitals along with other performance metrics.
+The "good" thresholds Google uses, measured at the 75th percentile of page loads, are Largest Contentful Paint (LCP) under 2.5 seconds, Interaction to Next Paint (INP) under 200 milliseconds, and Cumulative Layout Shift (CLS) under 0.1.
+Note that INP became a stable Core Web Vital in March 2024, replacing the older First Input Delay (FID) metric.

 The tool breaks down exactly what is slowing your page down: render-blocking resources, unoptimized images, large JavaScript bundles, layout shifts.
 Each issue comes with specific recommendations and estimated savings.